GenesisFR/HowToBecomeGoodAtShooters/README.md

 - status effects: see [Status effects](#status-effects)

 ### AI behavior
-- dictated by positioning and playstyle
+- mostly dictated by positioning, playstyle and your (hidden) threat level
-- being aggressive from afar makes mobs stay back or in cover
+- being aggressive from afar makes them stay back or in cover
 - being passive makes them go in the open and push
-- they always try to flank
 - they become aggressive when you're low HP or reloading
+- they often try to flank, especially on legendary
+- they tend to target the agent dealing the most damage. however, proximity, line of sight, how much you shoot and their faction can also affect their target prioritization
 - they try to melee you when you're in close range
 - they will exploit any gap in your defense, especially on legendary
-- they will leave their cover as you get close
+- they will leave their cover as you get close or flank
 - walking or performing cover to cover doesn't alert them as much as running
-- when a Black/White Tusk support station has been deployed, mobs will try to get within its range when they're low HP
+- when a support station has been deployed, mobs will try to get within its range when they're low HP

 ### Black Tusk
 \- reference: https://thedivision.fandom.com/wiki/Black_Tusk#Archetype